 As the centre is privately owned, it is financed by payment of fees from parents.
 Fees cover staff wages, rent of the centre, the running of the centre and administration expenses.
 They are therefore unpredictable from year to year.
-The current fees are \$135 per day for all children.
+The current fees are \$140 per day for all children.
 It is necessary for fees to be paid regardless of your child's absences.

-Invoices are emailed to you.
+Invoices are emailed to you at the end/beginning of each month.
 Fees are to be paid on or before the 15th of every month preferably into Sue Conroy's bank account.
-If the fees are not received by the end of the second week of the month, you will incur a \$100 late fee, which will be added to your account.
+If the fees are not received by the 15th day of the month, you will incur a \$100 late fee, which will be added to your account.
 Any parents who have difficulty paying each month should discuss this with the Nominated Supervisor so that a more suitable arrangement can be determined.
 Following are the details of our bank account: